We’re saving energy

 Heating

-• Aarhus University will heat its buildings to a maximum of 19 degrees Celsius in the autumn and winter months, in line with the government’s new guidelines
+• Aarhus University will heat its buildings to 20-22 degrees Celsius in the autumn and winter months, in line with the government agency for work environment.

 • The temperature may vary from room to room – and in fact, the temperature will vary in the same room depending on where you are.
 It’s coldest next to the window and next to the door, for example.